PO-GUISE+: Pose and object guided transformer token selection for efficient driver action recognition: Introduction

 Driver distraction detection is intimately related to the problem of human action recognition.
-In this area we have seen a transition from methods using CNNs~\cite{simonyan2014twostream, wang2016tsn, carreira2017i3d} and 3D-CNNs~\cite{feichtenhofer2016spatiotemporal, tran2018r21d, lin2019tsm} or a mixture of both~\cite{carreira2017i3d} to transformers~\cite{chen2023semantic, chen2023efficient}.
-Benefiting from self-learning techniques and the use of large-scale datasets, recent video transformer models achieve top accuracy on the human action recognition problem~\cite{wang2023videomaev2}.
-However, their large computational requirements preclude their use in a practical car driving scenario.
+In human action recognition we have seen a transition from methods using CNNs~\cite{simonyan2014twostream, wang2016tsn, carreira2017i3d} and 3D-CNNs~\cite{feichtenhofer2016spatiotemporal, tran2018r21d, lin2019tsm} or a mixture of both~\cite{carreira2017i3d} to transformers~\cite{chen2023semantic, chen2023efficient, reilly2024just}.
+Recent large-scale datasets combined with self-supervised techniques have enabled the creation of video transformer models that achieve top accuracy in the human action recognition domain~\cite{wang2023videomaev2}.
+Many of these advances have been applied to the detection of driver distraction~\cite{hongdetecting2022,tan2024survey}, leading to significant improvements in this area.
+Currently, video transformers achieve the best results in the driver distraction detection task~\cite{peng2022transdarc, pizarro2024drvmon}, but their high computational cost poses a significant challenge for practical implementation in onboard vehicle systems.
+This cost is primarily due to their quadratic computational complexity, which significantly escalates computational demands as the number of spatio-temporal tokens increases.